conradakunga/BlogCode/README.md

 # April 2023

-**6 April 2024** - Using Inheritance With FluentValidation - How to leverage inheritance to write less, and more powerful, validation code.
+**6 April 2024** [Using Inheritance With FluentValidation](https://www.conradakunga.com/blog/using-inheritance-with-fluentvalidation/) - How to leverage inheritance to write less, and more powerful, validation code.

 # August 2023